Log Detection Rules

 Optionally, define a unique count and signal grouping.
 Count the number of unique values observed for an attribute in a given timeframe.
 The defined group-by generates a signal for each group by value.
 Typically, the group by is an entity (like user, or IP).

 Anomaly detection inspects how the group by attribute has behaved in the past.
-If a group by attribute is seen for the first time (for example, the first time an IP is communicating with your system) and is anomalous, it will not generate a security signal because the anomaly detection algorithm has no historical data to base its decision on.
+If a group by attribute is seen for the first time (for example, the first time an IP is communicating with your system) and is anomalous, it does not generate a security signal because the anomaly detection algorithm has no historical data to base its decision on.

 Note: The query applies to all ingested logs.